 Faber Reservoir, a 25 surface-acre reservoir located 30 miles south of Chinook near Cleveland is a very popular fishing access site in north central Montana.
 This reservoir became a fishing access site in 1986 and the contract was renewed in 2006 for another 20 years.
-Faber reservoir ranked 20^{th} in the region for fishing pressure in 2013/2014, with a total of 1,422 (\pm 621) angler days.
+Faber reservoir ranked 20^{th} in the region for fishing pressure in 2013/2014, with a total of $1,422 \ (\pm 621)$ angler days.
 Faber has been a consistent producer of quality rainbow trout for three decades.

 This reservoir was successfully rehabilitated in 2000 due to the illegal introduction of largemouth bass and white suckers.
 Fingerling Arlee rainbow trout were re-stocked in the spring of 2001 and approximately 10,000 fingerling trout are stocked annually.
-In 2004, Faber received an additional 10,000 fingerling rainbow trout.
-In 2007 a partial summer kill of rainbow trout was reported.

-Since the rehabilitation in 2000, rainbow trout densities have been very good (Figure 3).
-Surveys conducted in 2015 suggest rainbow trout densities decreased significantly from 2014.
-Rainbow trout relative abundance was 8.5 fish/net, the lowest since 1996 (Figure 3).
-The lower trout densities translated into the highest average length (\bar{x} TL=15.24) observed since 1994 (Figure 3).
+Since the rehabilitation in 2000, rainbow trout densities have been good (Figure 3).
+Surveys conducted in 2017 show the rainbow trout population continues to decline.
+Rainbow trout relative abundance was 6 fish/net, the lowest since 1996 (Figure 3).
+The lower trout densities translated into the highest average length (\bar{x} TL=16.43) observed since 1994 (Figure 3).

-Figure 3. - Relative abundance of rainbow trout and white sucker, and average length of rainbow trout in Faber Reservoir based on gill netting surveys from 1987 to 2015.
+Figure 3. - Relative abundance of rainbow trout and white sucker, and average length of rainbow trout in Faber Reservoir based on gill netting surveys from 1987 to 2017.